strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 It is also possible to [combine population with multiple operators](#combining-population-with-other-operators) among various other operators to have much more control over the population.

 :::caution
-By default Strapi will not populate any type of fields
+By default Strapi will not populate any type of fields.
 :::

 :::caution